 The limitations of cognitive computing necessitate caution when incorporating this technology into its various and widespread applications.
 These can include security risks, as these systems handle large amounts of data and may be vulnerable to breaches.
 Another challenge is the lengthy development time that a highly complex technology needs to get off the ground.
 This may make it harder for companies with smaller development teams to develop applications with integrated cognitive computing processes.

 There’s no question that cognitive computing will transform the world in dramatic ways in the coming years.
 The possibilities and applications are immense, from improving the customer experience to making manufacturing processes more efficient to making our streets safer.
-Harnessing the power of cognitive computing can mean huge steps forward for businesses, schools, the environment, and quality of life for everyone.Watch a Demo Back to Glossary
+Harnessing the power of cognitive computing can mean huge steps forward for businesses, schools, the environment, and quality of life for everyone.See Sisense in Action Back to Glossary